Landing Beaches; Aslito/Isely Field; & Marpi Point, Saipan Island: Landing beaches

-The main beaches where U.S. forces landed during the Battle of Saipan are on the west side of the island, extending from a point south of Garapan southward around Agingan Point and onto Obyan Beach.
-The landmarked area includes the beaches themselves and the lagoons out to the fringing coral reef.
+The main beaches where U.S. forces landed during the Battle of Saipan are on Island's west side, extending from a point south of Garapan southward around Agingan Point and onto Obyan Beach.
+The landmarked area includes the beaches and lagoons out to the fringing coral reef.
 This area includes a small number of remnant Japanese defenses, including several pillboxes, a partially-constructed gun emplacement, and a small Japanese tank that has been set on a pillbox as a sort of monument.

 Aslito/Isely Field

 The Japanese built Aslito Airfield, now the site of Saipan International Airport, in 1934.
 It was captured early in the Battle of Saipan; a significant number of its concrete structures survived the battle and the later development of Isely Field and the present airport.
 Most of these structures are abandoned; the best-preserved is the former air operations building, which was rehabilitated and used as a tourist bureau.

 The main elements of Isely Field to survive in the post-war period are its runways, one of which is now used by the modern airport.
 Elements of the aprons and taxiways used by the B-29s survive to some degree, but are overgrown.
 Included in this area is a portion of Obyan Beach where a Japanese pillbox is located.